Asem758/iub-canteen-management-system/README.md

 We extend our heartfelt gratitude to the following individuals, organizations, and resources whose contributions, guidance, and support have been instrumental in the success of the IUB Canteen Management System:

-[Mahady Hasan, PhD/Associate Professor/Independdent University, Bangladesh]: Grateful for his invaluable insights, crucial support, exceptional ideas, and consistent guidance throughout the project timeline.
+- **Mahady Hasan, PhD/Associate Professor/Independdent University, Bangladesh:** Grateful for his invaluable insights, crucial support, exceptional ideas, and consistent guidance throughout the project timeline.

-[Sanzar Adnan Alam/Lecturer/Independent University, Bangladesh]: Recognition for his continuous support and guidance throughout the development process, fostering innovation and excellence.
+- **Sanzar Adnan Alam/Lecturer/Independent University, Bangladesh:** Recognition for his continuous support and guidance throughout the development process, fostering innovation and excellence.

-[Sabrina Alam/Lecturer/Independent University, Bangladesh]: Appreciation for her guidance, unwavering support, and continuous inspiration throughout the project.
+- **Sabrina Alam/Lecturer/Independent University, Bangladesh:** Appreciation for her guidance, unwavering support, and continuous inspiration throughout the project.